Den-1114/CassiaT/README.md

 # CassiaT

-**CassiaT** is a modular, Python-based framework for developing intelligent agents and running automated workflows.
+**CassiaT** is a modular, Python-based project for automating intelligent agents and running automated workflows.
 Designed with flexibility and experimentation in mind, it supports agent-based operations powered by configurable environments.

 ## ✨ Features